Continuous-variable quantum communication: CV quantum communication beyond QKD

 \subsection{Quantum authentication}

-The protocol for CV-QA of the physical keys with the aim of entity authentication was proposed in~\cite{Nikolopoulos2017} based on probing the keys using coherent states of light and their subsequent homodyne detection.
+The protocol for CV QA of the physical keys with the aim of entity authentication was proposed by~\cite{Nikolopoulos2017} and based on probing the keys using coherent states of light and their subsequent homodyne detection.
 The physical keys are represented by an optical multiple-scattering random medium and are supposed to be physically unclonable as their full characterization involves multiple degrees of freedom.
-The typical optical entity authentication is then done in two stages, namely enrolment and verification.
-In the \textit{enrolment} stage, the authority, that distributes the keys, is characterizing the keys by interacting them with various probes (challenges) and recording responses to the challenges along with the parameters of respective probes.
+The typical optical entity authentication is then done in two stages, namely, enrollment and verification.
+In the \textit{enrollment} stage, the authority that distributes the keys is characterizing the keys by interacting them with various probes (challenges) and recording responses to the challenges along with the parameters of respective probes.
 In the \textit{verification} stage, the verifier checks the authenticity of the key by challenging the key with randomly chosen probes and comparing the obtained responses to the recorded ones.
-It was shown that by using quantum probes, the security of the scheme is considerably improved~\cite{Nielsen2012}, while CV realization offers advantageous homodyne detection technique~\cite{Nikolopoulos2017}.
+It was shown that by using quantum probes, the security of the scheme is considerably improved~\cite{Nielsen2012}, while CV realization offers an advantageous homodyne-detection technique~\cite{Nikolopoulos2017}.

-The key in the CV quantum entity authentication scheme is represented by a disordered multiple-scattering medium and the setup is largely based on the existing wavefront-shaping techniques for controlling the scattered light~\cite{Mosk2012}.
-The same setup is used to test the enrolment and the verification so that the authority generates a coherent state and uses its smaller fraction as a probe, which is shaped, directed to the key and, after scattering, is collected into a single-mode fiber.
+The key in the CV quantum entity authentication scheme is represented by a disordered multiple-scattering medium, and the setup is largely based on the existing wave-front-shaping techniques for controlling the scattered light~\cite{Mosk2012}.
+The same setup is used to test the enrollment and the verification so that the authority generates a coherent state and uses its smaller fraction as a probe that is shaped, directed to the key and, after scattering, collected into a single-mode fiber.
 The stronger fraction of the initial coherent state is then used as an LO for the quadrature measurement of the collected scattered light on a homodyne detector.
-Provided that the verification setup is secure (hence, an attacker has no access to it), the protocol is reported to be collision resistant, meaning that it is able to distinguish between two randomly chosen keys, and is sensitive to cloning of the keys (which is assumed to be imperfect), hence being able to distinguish between a cloned key and the original~\cite{Nikolopoulos2017}.
+Provided that the verification setup is secure (hence, an attacker has no access to it), the protocol is reported to be collision resistant, meaning that it can distinguish between two randomly chosen keys and is sensitive to cloning of the keys (which is assumed to be imperfect), hence being able to distinguish between a cloned key and the original~\cite{Nikolopoulos2017}.